bastionzero/terraform-provider-bastionzero/docs/data-sources/bzero_target.md

 subcategory: "target"
 description: |-
   Get information about a specific Bzero target in your BastionZero organization.
   Specify exactly one of id or name.
 When specifying a name, an error is triggered if more than one Bzero target is found.
 This data source retries with exponential backoff (provide optional timeouts.read duration https://pkg.go.dev/time#ParseDuration to control how long to retry.
-Defaults to 15 mintues.) until the Bzero target is found.
+Defaults to 15 minutes.) until the Bzero target is found.
 This is useful if there is a chance the target does not exist yet (e.g. the target is in the process of registering to BastionZero).
 ---

 # bastionzero_bzero_target (Data Source)

 Get information about a specific Bzero target in your BastionZero organization.

 Specify exactly one of `id` or `name`.
 When specifying a `name`, an error is triggered if more than one Bzero target is found.
 This data source retries with exponential backoff (provide optional `timeouts.read` [duration](https://pkg.go.dev/time#ParseDuration) to control how long to retry.
-Defaults to 15 mintues.) until the Bzero target is found.
+Defaults to 15 minutes.) until the Bzero target is found.
 This is useful if there is a chance the target does not exist yet (e.g. the target is in the process of registering to BastionZero).

 ## Example Usage